tkadamson/Oregon-Housing-Dashboard/README.md

 If necessary, download and install MongoDB.
 Instructions here: https://www.mongodb.com/

 Run census_cleaning.ipynb ONCE to extract the data from the ACS API and load it into your local MongoDB.
-Then run app.py in your preferred IDE.
+Then run app.py in your preferred IDE or from the Command Line.

 ## Project Details